cyberark/secretless-broker/docs/docs/get_started/kubernetes_tutorial.md

       # to be completed in the following steps
 ```

 The manifest should be saved as a file named **quick-start-application.yml**.
-As you can see above, to start off the base manifest you declare a deployment of 3 replicas with associated metadata, and assign the *quick-start-application* ServiceAccount (that we created earlier) to the pod.
+As you can see above, to start off the base manifest you declare a deployment
+of 3 replicas with associated metadata, and assign the
+*quick-start-application* ServiceAccount (that we created earlier) to the pod.

-The additional steps to complete building the manifest are provided to be informative:
+The additional steps to complete building the manifest are provided to be
+informative:

 + [Add & Configure Application Container](#add--configure-application-container)

 + [Add & Configure Secretless Broker Sidecar Container](#add--configure-secretless-broker-sidecar-container)

 A [Completed Application Deployment Manifest](#completed-application-deployment-manifest) is provided in the last section, where you'll actually create the **quick-start-application.yml**.

 #### Add & Configure Application Container

-The Secretless Broker sidecar container has a shared network with the application container.
-This allows us to point the application to `localhost` where the Secretless Broker is listening on port `5432`, in accordance with the configuration stored in ConfigMap.
+The Secretless Broker sidecar container has a shared network with the
+application container.
+This allows us to point the application to `localhost`
+where the Secretless Broker is listening on port `5432`, in accordance with the

-_Note_:
+configuration stored in ConfigMap.

+**Note:**

-+ An application must connect to the Secretless Broker without SSL, though the actual connection between the Secretless Broker and the target service can leverage SSL.
-To achieve this we append the query parameters `sslmode=disable` to the connection string, which prevents the PostgreSQL driver from using SSL mode with the Secretless Broker.
+- An application must connect to the Secretless Broker without SSL, though the
+  actual connection between the Secretless Broker and the target service can
+  leverage SSL.
+To achieve this we append the query parameters
+  `sslmode=disable` to the connection string, which prevents the PostgreSQL
+  driver from using SSL mode with the Secretless Broker.
-+ The Secretless Broker respects the parameters specified in the database connections string.
+- The Secretless Broker respects the parameters specified in the database
+  connections string.

 You will now add the application container definition to the application deployment manifest.
 The application takes configuration from environment variables.
 Set the `DB_URL` environment variable to `postgresql://localhost:5432/${APPLICATION_DB_NAME}?sslmode=disable`, so that when the application is deployed it will open the connection to the PostgreSQL backend via the Secretless Broker.